 It is hereby agreed that the covenants and conditions in this Deed are planning obligations for the purposes of Section 106 of the 1990 Act and that the Council or where relevant the County Council are the local planning authorities by whom they may be enforced

-Subject to clauses 4.1 and 5.3 below both positive and restrictive covenants herein on the part of the Owner are entered into with the intent that the same shall be enforceable without limit of time not only against the Owner but also, against its successors in title and assigns and any person claiming through or under the Owner an interest or estate created after the date hereof in the Property or any part or parts thereof as if that person had also been an original covenanting party in respect of such of the covenants and undertakings which relate to the interest or estate for the time being held by that person.
+Subject to clauses 4.1 above and 5.3 below both positive and restrictive covenants herein on the part of the Owner are entered into with the intent that the same shall be enforceable without limit of time not only against the Owner but also, against its successors in title and assigns and any person claiming through or under the Owner an interest or estate created after the date hereof in the Property or any part or parts thereof as if that person had also been an original covenanting party in respect of such of the covenants and undertakings which relate to the interest or estate for the time being held by that person.

 No person shall be liable for any breach of any of the planning obligations or other provisions of this Deed after it shall have parted with its entire interest in the Property or the part in respect of which such obligation and/or breach occurs but without prejudice to liability for any subsisting breach arising prior to parting with such interest.